-Statistically proven to be effective in breaking down the typical barriers that teens often create to insulate themselves from the message.
-Most awareness programs employ passive learning, and are often from manualized curriculum-based strategies where students will be required to read information most often with lecture and discussion, and sometimes other activities such as simulation, or role play.
-ThinkFast Interactive employs active, and experiential learning that provides students with memory hooks to promote retention and retrieval.
+ThinkFast Interactive employs active and experiential learning that provides participants with memory hooks to promote retention and retrieval.
 Our exclusive content concept moves between memory hook questions that relate to popular culture and awareness content questions to maintain participant attention.
-The number one way to elicit, or trigger memory recall is by emotional association.
+The number one way to trigger memory recall is by emotional association.
 The program provides a “clue” or stimulus that triggers an emotion, then partners these emotions with factual information.
 Further our program employs multiple forms of visual games to involve limbic functioning as well as visual memory.
-This type of learning activity is the mental counterpart to memory, and makes the learning a fun, enthusiastic, and challenging experience.
-Another unique approach is to move between the “hook” or question that relates to popular culture, and while we have the student’s interest, we shift to awareness content that gets them thinking about the information, or objective of what we wanted them to retain.
-While students may not remember every single fact presents, the overall effect is that a positive emotional feeling is associated with knowing critical safety information, and attitudes are shifted towards valuing personal safety and promoting the safety of others.
+This type of learning activity is the mental counterpart to memory, and makes learning a fun, enthusiastic, and challenging experience.
+While students may not remember every single fact presented, the overall effect is that a positive emotional feeling is associated with knowing critical safety information, and attitudes are shifted towards valuing personal safety and promoting the safety of others.